Attempto/ACE-in-GF/tools/Codeco/README.md

 2. Every `of`-noun is also a noun and vice versa.
 This reflects better ACE where there is no explicit `of`-noun category.

+3. Add support for `nothing but`, because this construct is used in the Ontograph testset.

 Usage
 -----